go to DLTK's Homepage

 The first Father's Day in the United States was observed in Spokane Washington on June 19, 1910.
 It was proposed by Mrs. John B. Dodd in 1909.
 Her father, William Smart raised six children alone after his wife died in childbirth.
 He was also a civil war veteran.

-It wasn't until 1966 that Father's Day was declared a national holiday in the U.S. and it wasn't until 1972 that it was declared an annual event.
+It wasn't until 1966 that Father's Day was declared a national holiday in the U.S. And it wasn't until 1972 that it was declared an annual event.

 Father's Day Around the World